Get legal help and free advice in Wisconsin.

 Wisconsin Judicare, Inc. - This non-profit law firm provides free representation and aid to people who live in northern Wisconsin.
 The firm provides coverage to Wisconsin’s northern thirty-three counties and eleven federally recognized Indian tribes.
 The main office is located in Wausau’s, but they have multiple offices around the area.
 1-800-472-1638

 Legal Aid Society of Milwaukee provides services in both the city as well as greater county.
 Several different assistance programs are administered, ranging from helping with consumer debt to creating wills and offering advice on preventing homeless or evictions.
-Click more details.
+Click more on Legal Aid Society of Wisconsin.

 Legal Action of Wisconsin, Inc. - This firm provides its services for the balance of the state.
 They have offices in Green Bay, La Crosse, Madison, Milwaukee, Oshkosh, and Racine Wisconsin.
 Dial 414-278-7722 to learn about the legal programs they offer.